 The Senior Leadership Team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
-The Senior Leadership Team and the Audit Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.
-The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
-The Governing Body's agenda includes a regular item for consideration of risk and control and receives reports thereon from the senior leadership team and the Audit Committee.
+The Senior Leadership Team and the Audit & Risk Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.
+The Audit & Risk Committee's role in this area is confined to a high-level review of the arrangements for internal control.
+The Governing Body's agenda includes a regular item for consideration of risk and control and receives reports thereon from the senior leadership team and the Audit & Risk Committee.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its November 2023 meeting, the Governing Body carried out the annual assessment for the year-ended 31 July 2023 by considering documentation from the Senior Leadership Team and the Internal Auditors and taking account of events since 31 July 2023.
-This meeting will happen again in November 2024
+At its November 2024 meeting, the Governing Body carried out the annual assessment for the year-ended 31 July 2025 by considering documentation from the Senior Leadership Team and the Internal Auditors and taking account of events since 31 July 2024.

-Based on the advice of the Audit Committee and the Accounting Officer, the Governing Body is of the opinion that the college has an adequate and effective framework for governance, risk management and control.
+Based on the advice of the Audit & Risk Committee and the Accounting Officer, the Governing Body is of the opinion that the college has an adequate and effective framework for governance, risk management and control.